 Common careers for sociology and criminology majors:

-Graduates with a bachelor's degree in sociology and criminology work in a variety of fields.
-Many go on to graduate school in law, social work, education, business, sociology, and criminology.
+Graduates with a bachelor's degree in sociology and criminology pursue work in a variety of fields.
+Many students secure careers in business, sociology, criminology and advocacy.
+Additionally, many go on to graduate school in law, social work and education.

 Common job titles held by sociology and criminology majors include: